YannHS/aero-aruco/README.md

 - [x] Write the calibration data for future use
 - [X] write a main program to determine marker locations
 - [ ] Implement communication over Mavlink to convey the goal to the Pixhawk flight controller
+- [ ] Use Automation to automate the setup of this software on a fresh Raspbian install
+- [ ] Create software to visualize the location data obtained by this program